STATE OF THE NATION ADDRESS 2018 BY PRESIDENT DANNY FAURE

 In our continual efforts to reduce the cost of living, the Government has also decided that from July this year, Trades Tax on clothing will be cut to 0%.

 Mr Speaker, this year IOT appointed their first Seychellois CEO.
-Following the Government’s conversation with this company, IOT has agreed to reduce the local cost of tuna cans to 5 Seychelles Rupees a can from 1st April this year.
+Following the Government’s conversation with this company, IOT has agreed to reduce the local cost of tuna cans by 5 Seychelles Rupees a can from 1st April this year.

 The Government has also been focusing on encouraging local importers to bring in goods from new markets.
 For example, following my State Visit to Kenya last year, the relevant agencies visited and confirmed that we can safely import food from Kenya.
 Today, Kenya is a new source of goods.